 Corporate store credit cards

-Why not consider a corporate store credit card at a store you frequent regularly, such as Staples or Office Depot?
+Why not consider a corporate store credit card at a store you frequent regularly?
 Some corporate store credit cards don’t come with a personal liability requirement, making them excellent EIN credit cards.
 Corporate store credit cards tend to offer specific perks like discounts on purchases, cash back options and points and rewards.